jasonjac2/OneMoreWiki/Home.md

 * The default Text context menu [can be customized](Settings) to add a number of editing commands
 * Right-click a picture to add a caption, crop, or resize the image
-* Right-click a notebook to add or remove numbering to all notebooks
+* Right-click a notebook to add or remove numbering to all notebooks, sort sections in a notebook
+* Right-click the notebook panel background to sort all notebooks
+* Right-click a section to sort pages within a section
-* Right-click a page in the page navigation panel to export, split, or merge pages
+* Right-click a page in the page navigation panel to export, split, or merge pages, or to sort child pages
-* Right-click the page navigation panel background to add or remove numbering to pages in the section
+* Right-click the page navigation panel background to add or remove numbering to pages or sort pages in the section
 * Right-click a section or notebook to archive all pages in that context

 <a name="keys"></a>